 Antrim is not just about reaching your destination.
 With roads crossing glen to coast, some of the most memorable sights of your holiday will be found on the journey.
 And Antrim’s 9 glens are at the heart of that hilly, coastal beauty that has made it one of the most recognizably Irish landscapes around the world.
 The Glens, as they’re known by locals, are valleys that radiate from the Antrim plateau to the nearby coast.
-The result is one of the most dramatic mountain to sea views you can enjoy anywhere in the world.
+The result is one of the most dramatic mountains to sea views you can enjoy anywhere in the world.

 2. St. Patrick is from Antrim

-Patron Saint of Ireland, celebrated all over the world on March 17th, Patrick spent a lot of time in County Antrim.
+Patron Saint of Ireland celebrated all over the world on March 17th, Patrick spent a lot of time in County Antrim.
 OK, it was in the unfortunate early days when he arrived in Ireland as a kidnapped slave.
 But still, good to know, Patrick is an Antrim man.

 3. Bushmills Inn